An Olympic Peninsula Road Trip: 2 Itineraries, 11 Must-See Stops

 There are two ways to get to the Olympic Peninsula for a road trip.
 The first is by ferry from Seattle to Bremerton.
 If you choose this, I recommend going around the Olympic Peninsula in a counter-clockwise direction and head north out of Bremerton to start your road trip.

 The other way to start your Olympic Peninsula road trip is by driving down to Olympia, to access Highway 101.
-This blog post proposes road trip stops in a counter-clockwise route.
-From Olympia, you would turn north from Olympia toward Bremerton and work your way up the Western shores of Puget Sound.
+Since this blog post proposes road trip stops in a counter-clockwise route, from Olympia you would turn north from Olympia toward Bremerton and work your way up the Western shores of Puget Sound.

 Day Activities & Hikes on the Olympic Peninsula

 As you’ll see in my suggested stops and itineraries, the Olympic Peninsula is full of things to do.
 You can go hiking, forest bathing, wander along the coast, or sample your way through the small towns.
 Here are some ideas to help you get inspired for how to fill an Olympic National Park 3 day itinerary:

 - Hiking on Hurricane Ridge is a must-do in the summer.
 This trail is relatively easy to access and gives you a great view of the Olympic Range as you’re right in it.